 Researchers find that Medicare Advantage contracts with high disenrollment rates are more likely to be for-profit and small.
 These plans also have a disproportionate amount of low-income and disabled enrollees.

-If you want to change your plan, it’s best to use an agent.
+In the case that you want to change your plan, it’s best to use an agent.
 You don’t want to end up thinking you have coverage or have other issues arise.

 Beneficiaries ultimately leave their Medicare Advantage plans for a variety of reasons.
 You don’t want to regret your choice because of a lack of benefits, network restrictions, or cost-sharing.